Seirdy/moac/CONTRIBUTING.md

 ### Security vulnerabilities, non-public contact

 If you want to connect with me directly: my email address is at the bottom of the man pages or in the commit logs.
 Vulnerability disclosures should be PGP-encrypted using the PGP key [1E892DB2A5F84479](https://seirdy.one/publickey.asc).
 Alternatively, send an encrypted message on Matrix to `@seirdy:envs.net`

+Refer to [`doc/SECURITY.md`](https://git.sr.ht/~seirdy/moac/tree/master/item/doc/SECURITY.md) for information on security requirements.

 ### Bug reports and TODOs